PrincetonCompMemLab/rt_mindEye2/README.md

 **Overview**

-This is a demo of real-time visual image retrievals.
-The goal of this demo is to demonstrate the viability of integrating a GPU processor within the rtcloud framework to utilize recent advances in machine learning to classify or reconstruct visual information from brain activity.
-This demo utilizes the MindEye2 model developed by Scotti et. al. (2024) to do the real-time machine learning on the brain activity to get precise information about what people are looking at.
+This is an example of how rt-cloud can be used to accurately reconstruct and classify viewed natural scenes from fMRI data in real-time.
+By integrating a GPU processor into the rt-cloud framework by hosting the project server/data analyzer on a GPU enabled processor, rt-cloud makes it possible to use cutting edge, computationally intensive large-scale AI models to analyze fMRI data.
+Here we utilize the MindEye2 model developed by Scotti et. al. (2024) to obtain accurate information about viewed natural scenes from fMRI data in real-time using rt-cloud.